 With rates this low, it may be a great time for buyers to get into the Washington housing market to take advantage of lower rates before home prices rise even more.
 It’s also a great time for homeowners to refinance their mortgage and lock in at today’s rock-bottom rates.

 Stay informed: Do you want to keep up with real estate market trends in Washington State, and across the Pacific Northwest?
 Subscribe to our blog.
 It’s free, and it’s a great way to keep yourself up to speed on the latest developments.

-If you have questions about mortgages in Washington or are ready to apply for one, Sammamish Mortgage can help.
-We are a local, family-owned company based in Bellevue, Washington and serve the entire state, as well as Oregon, Colorado, and Idaho.
-We have many mortgage programs to offer qualified applicants with flexible mortgage criteria.
+If you are in need of the assistance of a seasoned mortgage broker, Sammamish Mortgage can help.
+We are a local, family-owned company based in Bellevue, Washington.
+We serve the entire state, as well as the broader Pacific Northwest region that includes Idaho, Colorado, and Oregon.
+We have been offering a wide variety of mortgage programs and products with flexible qualification criteria, and we’d love to help.
 Please contact us if you have mortgage-related questions.